bdemir97/bugi_binance_bot/README.md

 ## Last Transaction

 Last Transaction is written into file last_transaction.txt to keep track of the trade order.
-If you run for the first time, write MINAUSDT(your parity),SELL,10.0000(your starting budget)
+If you run for the first time, enter your initial capitals for each parity in config.py and clear the last_transaction.txt
+- To start initial_capital2 will be used to buy symbol1.
+- Check the minimum required amount to trade for this parity, otherwise you will get NOTIONAL Error from API.

 ## Telegram Config